subramgo/subramgo.github.io/_posts/2023-09-15-self-attention.md

 new matrices.
 In wqp and wkp the embedded space of dimension 10 is projected into a feature space of dimension 20.
 In wvp its projected into a space of dimension 25.

-### Why do the transformation

 Why not use the input matrix x directly as we did in the bare bone attention example ?

 - While doing the pair-wise scoring on the input matrix, you notice that the diagonal values of the resultant matrix is all 1.
-This would mean that we are instructing the word to attend more to itself.
+This would mean that we are instructing the model to attend to the current word more.
 After projection this may not be the case.
-Without projection, the weights of other words are supressed.

-- The matrices wq,wk and wv serve as a parameter to the final neural network and will be adjusted based on gradients during back probagation.
+- The matrices wq,wk and wv serve as a parameter to the final neural network and will be adjusted based on gradients during back propagation.
 This will allow the network to learn the new feature space.
 I always had this question about the importance of word embeddings for downstream natural language processing tasks.
 Had recently put a survey in linked in.
 [Clicke here for the survey](https://www.linkedin.com/posts/gopi-subramanian-39bba651_building-custom-llms-activity-7096593842291818496-sdNe?utm_source=share&utm_medium=member_desktop)
 Say we are building a classifier on a corpus of engineering notes written by a technician servicing an aircraft.
 The lingo and word tokens are going to reflect the domain.
 Previously trained embeddings may not have a corresponding word vectors.

-In those scenarios do we resort to make an embedding space for that vocabulary before we build our classifier?
-I don't have a clear answer.
-However, by projecting some of these embeddings into another subspace, we can hope that transformers or other dense network ingesting these project matrices will learn them during the training process.In worst case, the bytepair encoding or sentencepair encoding may split some of these words in a way we don't want.
-The downstream learning may become completely useless.
+In such scenarios do we resort to create an embedding space for that vocabulary before we build our classifier?
+There are no clear pragmatic rules.
+However, by projecting some of these embeddings into another subspace, we hope that transformers or other dense network ingesting these projected matrices will learn those geometric mapping during the training process.

+In worst case, the bytepair encoding or sentencepair encoding may split some of these words in a way we don't want.
+The downstream learning may become completely useless, as a words split badly may be mapped to wrong geometric spaces.

+## Masking

+Neural networks mandates fixed length inputs.
+While working on natural language tasks, we achieve this by fixing the input length to a constant value.
+If the number of word tokens in the input is greater than this fixed value, we trim it.
+If the word tokens fall short of the fixed value, we pad them with null values.

+While calculating the attention score, we don't want to include the padded entries in the calculation.
+Hence the mask.

 ## Calculate the self-attention